Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Challenges

 Real-world DDS scenarios include high dynamics from the environment.
 New demands arrive continuously and the existing ones may also change.
 For instance, a passenger who calls for a ride-hailing service may change his destination or even cancel the current request directly.
 Such dynamics are critical in real-time scheduling in both stages.

 Much existing literature using DRL for dispatching measures the dynamic features explicitly using specially designed network structures.
-For instance, Tang et al.~\cite{tang2019deep} represent the spatial-temporal features using hierarchical coarse coding, and He et al.\cite{he2019spatio} develop a special capsule-based network accordingly.
+For instance, Tang et al.~\cite{li2021learning} represent the spatial-temporal features using hierarchical coarse coding, and He et al.~\cite{he2019spatio} develop a special capsule-based network accordingly.
 As for the routing stage, DVRP is specially constructed to leverage the dynamics in real-time scheduling.
 Changing demands update the current service loops and thus bring more complexity.
-However, only a limited number of DRL solutions for such a dynamic routing scenario are proposed curretnly~\cite{joe2020deep, shi2019operating}.
+Considering changing information in a dynamic manner bring in much more computational complexity.
+For instance, standard dynamic programming for a dynamic TSP problem with release dates and deadlines has the computational complexity of $O(n^3)$, and more dedicated algorithms still suffer from the $O(n^2)$ complexity~\cite{archetti2015complexity}.
+Designing more efficient and effective algorithms do bring challenges to the researchs in solving DDS problems via DRL.
+However, only a limited number of DRL solutions for such a dynamic routing scenario are proposed curretnly~\cite{joe2020deep, shi2019operating， zong2023ai}.
 Real-time scheduling based on the dynamics is still challenging for DDS development.